Factbox - Contenders, picks for key jobs in Trump's administration

 HEALTH AND HUMAN SERVICES SECRETARY

-* Tom Price, Republican U.S. representative from Georgia, orthopaedic surgeon (subject to Senate confirmation)
+* Tom Price, Republican U.S. representative from Georgia, orthopedic surgeon (subject to Senate confirmation)

 TRANSPORTATION SECRETARY

-* Elaine Chao, former labour secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
-Bush, respectively (subject to Senate confirmation).
+* Elaine Chao, former labor secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
+Bush, respectively. (subject to Senate confirmation).
 Chao is married to Senate Majority Leader Mitch McConnell

 TREASURY SECRETARY